 After each station, Niskin bottle samples were filtered on board to measure concentrations of suspended matter and chlorophyll a.
-A sample of water was fixed with Lugol to identify phytoplankton and two samples are collected then frozen to analyses nutrient at the laboratory ashore.
+Two samples are collected then frozen to analyses chlorophyll and nutrient at the laboratory ashore.

-Figure 29: Hydrological station.
+Figure 28 : Hydrological station.
 The SBE 19 sensor and the Niskin Bottle

-Figures 30A and 30B respectively show temperature and salinity measures at the sea surface in the English Channel and in the North Sea for 2023 survey.
+Figures 30A and 30B respectively show temperature and salinity measures at the sea surface in the English Channel and in the North Sea for 2024 survey.
 These 2 parameters were automatically recorded along the ship route every 30s with the Ferrybox.
-For the year 2023, the sea surface temperature was comprised between 5.2and 10.2°C (Fig. 31A), salinity between 24.5 and 35.1‰ (Figure 31B).
+For the year 2024, the sea surface temperature was comprised between 5 and 10°C (Fig. 31A), salinity between 0 and 35.5‰ (Figure 31B).
 The rivers and estuaries influence on salinity is well identified by looking at Belgium, Netherland and German areas (Escaut, Rhin and Elbe River, respectively).

-Figure 30: 30A.
-Sea Surface temperature (°C) during IBTS2023, 30B.
-Sea Surface Salinity (‰) during IBTS2023
+Figure 29 : 30A.
+Sea Surface temperature (°C) during IBTS2024, 30B.
+Sea Surface Salinity (‰) during IBTS2024